spiegelin/pyfuscator/README.md

 ## Important Notes

 1. The obfuscated code will run slower than the original due to the added complexity
-2. Obfuscated code looks suspicious
+2. Obfuscated code looks suspicious and may be flagged by security tools
 3. Comment removal is applied by default but can also be explicitly specified with `-r`
 4. Excessive encryption layers can significantly increase code size and runtime